SSSGC - USA Region 2

 6. This year we are accepting electronic payment through Zelle only.
 Most banks provide Zelle as a money transfer option (you do not need a Zelle account).
 If you are unable to use Zelle, please ask a friend or one of your center officers to send Zelle payment for you and you can reimburse them.

 7. For Zelle payments, payable email address is sssgc.mar2@gmail.com.
-Please ensure to add “SSSGC Retreat 2024”, your name, email address and phone number in the memo section
+Please ensure to add “SSSGC Retreat 2026”, your name, email address and phone number in the memo section

-9. Registration closes on 5/17/2024.
+8. Registration closes on 5/15/2026.
 Your Registration is not complete until your payment has been received.

-10. If you have any questions, please use the contact us form on the website.
+9. If you have any questions, please use the contact us form on the website.

-For registration, please click the “Register” button below.
+For registration, please click here

 Regional Retreat Registration Charges